capnramses/antons_opengl_tutorials_book/README.md

 libraries, but there's no reason that you can't add 64-bit versions if you prefer.

+VS 2013 seems to work, but with 2015 you'll probably need to download a newer version of the libraries used to get around linking errors.

 ##SDL2 Port##

 Dr Aidan Delaney at the University of Brighton has made an SDL2 port (as an